 Wellbeing News, Partnerships and Events

 January 19th saw Ben Uri host a sold out panel discussion on Migration and Wellbeing.
-Art therapists and artists came together with members of the public and refugees to explore the role art can and should play in combating trauma, and the responsibilities of galleries like Ben Uri to help.
-An audio recording will be posted on here soon.
+Art therapists and artists came together with members of the public, including refugees, to explore the role art can and should play in combating trauma, and the responsibilities of galleries like Ben Uri to help.
+Listen to edited highlights of the panel discussion below.

 Ben Uri is working in partnership with the Netherwood Centre, Kilburn and trainee art therapist Charli Paterson from Roehampton University.
 This month we are featured in Jewish Renaissance magazine; read the article here.